City Survivability Rankings for Women's Clothing Store

 Summary

 According to StreetSpring's 2026 nationwide analysis, Dallas ranks as the #1 city for opening a Women's Clothing Store in the United States, with an average 61% chance of surviving more than 2 years.
 Following close behind are San Antonio with 55%, and Portland with 55%.
-Women's Clothing Stores consistently deliver a 53.1% survivability average across our 24 analyzed metros, with top-ranked Dallas demonstrating the strongest conditions.
-Keep in mind that results depend heavily on the exact location; strong sites often exist within cities that seem less favorable overall.
+The 24-city analysis shows Women's Clothing Stores performing at a 53.1% national average, with strong geographic concentration of top scores in a handful of metros.
+However, the specific location is very important — there are excellent locations even in neighborhoods that might not appear to be a great fit at the city level.
 These rankings reflect data through early 2026 — check StreetSpring for the latest figures before any location decision.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →